PIN-AI/pinai_agent_sdk/README.md

 # PINAI Intent SDK

-PINAI Intent SDK is a Python client library for interacting with the PINAI Intent Match API.
+PINAI Intent SDK is a Python client library for interacting with the PINAI Intent Match API and blockchain-based agent registration.

 ## Installation